kuanhc96/NeuralNetwork/README.md

    of OR and AND datasets, but not XOR
 2. nn/pyimagesearch/nn/neuralnetwork.py: this is an implementation of a neural network that can contain an arbitray number of input nodes, output nodes, and hidden layers.
 The math derivation notes can be found in the "Neural Network notes.pdf" document.
-This is used as a non-linear classifier that can correctly classify XOR data, as well as a subset of the MNIST dataset
+The notes were based on this [ article ] (http://neuralnetworksanddeeplearning.com/chap2.html)that I read .This is used as a non-linear classifier that can correctly classify XOR data, as well as a subset of the MNIST dataset
 3. nn_tensorflow: this is an implementation of a simple neural network using the tensorflow.keras library.
 It is used to train the full MNIST dataset and CIFAR10 dataset, with plots of the training and validation results indluded.
 While